fcaspe/BesselsTrick/README.md

     - Based on the classic Yamaha DX7.
  - Comes with many pretrained examples!
     - See the Release webpage.
- - FM controls tweakable on real time.
+ - Tweakable FM controls on real time.
- - Can train your own model
+ - Can train your own model.

 ## How does it work?

 ### Why FM?